-A couple weeks ago we learned about centripetal force when we did the Hex Nut Balloon experiment.
-We learned that centripetal force is what makes an object move in a spiral pattern when it is travelling in a circle, like a penny in a funnel shaped wishing well.
-Centripetal force is the force that pulls a thing toward the center of rotation….like the little whirlpool that forms when you drain the bathtub or like the Zinga at Holiday World!
+Centripetal force is what makes an object move in a spiral pattern when it is travelling in a circle, the force that pulls a thing toward the center of the rotation, like a penny in a funnel shaped wishing well or the little whirlpool that forms when you drain the bathtub…or like the Zinga water slide at Holiday World!
 Why IS that water slide called Zinga?
 Because in Swahili Zinga means “to move in a circular motion”.

 Today, we are going to learn about how liquid and air behave when they are moving in spiral pattern.
 Have you ever put a coin in one of those wishing wells that is shaped like a giant funnel?
-The coin rolls around and around the sides of the funnel in smaller and smaller circles until it goes down the hole in the middle of the well?
+The coin rolls around and around the sides of the funnel in smaller and smaller circles until it goes down the hole in the middle of the well.
 That coin is demonstrating centripetal force.
-What You Need:
+You can demonstrate this at home too.